seonghobae/AdGuardDNS_KakaoAdBlock/README.md

 ### 🌐 Other DNS Services Usage

-#### ⚠️ Disable Default Filters for Standalone Use
+#### ⚠️ Disable Default Filters for Standalone Use (Not Recommended)

-To block ONLY Kakao ads precisely, you can disable all default filters and use only this filter:
+To block ONLY Kakao ads precisely, you can disable all default filters and use only this filter.

+**Warning**: Disabling default filters removes protection against general ads, trackers, and malicious sites.
+This is not recommended for security reasons.
+Use only for specific purposes:

 **AdGuard Home**:
 1. "Filters" → "DNS blocklists"